Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ```c
 void MAX7219_setIntensity(uint8_t val)
 ```
 Set the display brightness.
 Any value higher than 9 will be converted in 9.
-A value of 0 does not turns off the display visualization: digits are still visibile even they appear faint.
+A value of 0 does not turns off the display visualization: digits are still visibile even it appears faint.
+If you want to slowly lower the luminosity making display disappear, you must use the _MAX7219_shutdown_ function at the final point.
+See the _MAX7219_glow_ function for further informations.

 - _val_: integer value from 0 (lowest) to 9 (highest)